Chuck-Tsui/Flights-Management-System/flighttest/README.md

 5. Return to homepage by clicking 'Home' or continue searching for other flight objects by editing the search bar.
 ********************************************
 # Restful
-Note: RESTful services is case-sensitive, must be login to the system first with any valid account then use the services.

 For HTTP request types, there are three types that are to be tested: post, get and delete.

 - Post